cooperative-computing-lab/cctools/python_packaging/README.md

 Note that this will also create an `example_venv.tar.gz` environment tarball within the current working directory, which can then be exported to different machines for execution.

-### POSSIBLE IMPROVEMENTS
+## POSSIBLE IMPROVEMENTS
 1. Figure out alternative to using `subprocess.call()` to create the Conda environment (perhaps make a Bash script altogether)
 - Most of the execution occurs within the subprocess call, so basically a Bash script, but easier to use Python to parse the JSON file and write to the requirement file
 - Perhaps use a JSON parsing command line utility within Bash script instead, such as `jq`
-- If a Conda environment API for Python is ever created, it would be very useful here
+- If a Conda environment API for Python is ever created, it would be very useful here, as we could remove the subprocess call completely
-2. Remove requirement to redirect all output to `/dev/null`
+2. Remove redirection all output to `/dev/null`
 - All output from the subprocess call is removed for organization purposes, but some commands like `pip install` might be useful for the user to see
+- Removing redirection also makes it much easier to debug